CodeCloudMe/gathsybeta/README.md

 ###External APIs Consumed
  * Google Maps
- * Flickr

 ##Comments?
 Suggestions?
-Please feel free to send me an email at Jonathan.potter.business@gmail.com with any comments or suggestions about how I can improve the site.
+Please feel free to send us an email at m@codecloud.me with any comments or suggestions about how we can improve this.